 Gov. Wolf Announces Pennsylvania Receiving $6.6 Million to Make Broadband Accessible for All

-Governor Tom Wolf announced that Pennsylvania is receiving $6.6 million from President Joe Biden’s “Internet for All” initiative, these are the first funds to be awarded of the more than $100 million to be managed by the Pennsylvania Broadband Authority.
+Harrisburg, PA – Governor Tom Wolf today announced that Pennsylvania is receiving $6.6 million from President Joe Biden’s “Internet for All” initiative, these are the first funds to be awarded of the more than $100 million to be managed by the Pennsylvania Broadband Authority.

 “Pennsylvania’s lack of affordable, accessible broadband is one of the biggest challenges holding our economy back,” said Gov. Wolf.
 “This $6.6 million is the beginning of a generational change waiting for Pennsylvanians.
 With guidance from the Pennsylvania Broadband Authority, distribution will be carefully targeted for guaranteed progress.”